lbl-srg/obc/specification/source/draftTaggingConcept.rst

 **Level00: Project**
 --------------------

 Definition: Overarching project for which the user designs the control sequences.
-It can scale from a small AHU control design to a complex multiple plant control system. [harmonize language]
+It can scale from a small AHU control design to a complex multiple plant control system. [harmonize language with Paul/Brent/Steve]

 Purpose in CDL: Referencing and documentation

 Mandatory tags #used to refer to the project:

 #. name (e.g. "Green Building")
-#. bla

 Optional tags:

 #. isLocatedIn (e.g. "Oakland West")
-#. bla
+#. designedBy (e.g. "Brent Eubanks")

 Additional tags:

 #. projectID (e.g. "02-5165B")
 #. deadline (e.g. "Nov_2019")
-#. bla
+#. commissionedBy

 **Level10: Plants**
 --------------------

-Definition: A plant is such a representation of the physical system (AHU: Coils, Fans, Dampers, VAV: Fans, [Coils]) controlled by a CDL sequence which is relevant for CDL.
-The plant is represented by InterfaceBlocks (Level11).
+Definition: A plant is a CDL related model of the physical system (AHU: Coils, Fans, Dampers, VAV: Fans, [Coils]) controlled by a CDL sequence.
+There are no physical elements in the plant model and the plant is represented by sensors, actuators and averaging blocks packaged in InterfaceBlocks (Level11).

 Contains sub-elements:
-Level11: Interface blocks [this needs further thinking]:
+Level11: Interface blocks [mg this is a fresh idea which needs some thought]:

 Definition: Interface blocks are blocks that are able to receive sensor output from the plant sensors and convert [and if needed average] the plant signals into CDL format, so that the values can be passed on to the CDL control system.
-In the first version of CDL we should have placeholders for input/output format translation required to convert the values into CDL format.
-#. e.g. outdoor air temperature is an average over 3 temperature sensor outputs.
-InterfaceBlock can receive the three inputs, convert to CDL type, average, and output a CDL type averaged temperature, which is an input to a number of CDL sequences.
+In the first version of CDL we could have placeholder blocks that could handle any tag/format conversion between CDL and third party tools.
+For example, outdoor air temperature is an average over 3 temperature sensor outputs.
+InterfaceBlock can receive the three inputs, convert to CDL type, average, and output a CDL type averaged temperature, which can then be used as input to a number of CDL sequences.
+InterfaceBlock could hold all inputs and ouputs for a single plant.

 Mandatory tags:

+#. name (e.g. "Yellow AHU")
 #. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water")
-#. isControlledBy (populate by all Control Systems within the given plant)
+#. isControlledBy (e.g. "Control System 1" - a name tag of the Control System which controls the plant)
 #. isPartOf (populate by project name)

 Optional tags:

 #. isLocatedIn (e.g. "First Floor")
+#. feeds (e.g. "First Floor")

 Additional tags:

-#. special
+#. brand (e.g. "noAddsHere")

 **Level11: InterfaceBlocks**

 Mandatory tags:

 #. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water")
-#. isControlledBy (populate by all Control Systems within the given plant)
+#. isControlledBy (populate by the name of the Control System that controls the given plant)
 #. isPartOf (populate by project name)

 Optional tags: